CODA’s Leadership team

 Tanika joined CODA in 2017.
 She leads a team of Human Resources professionals in the areas of recruitment, employee and labor relations, benefits, training and development.
 Tanika received her Master’s in Business Administration from Portland State University and she holds the Senior Professional in Human Resources (SPHR) credential.
 She is a longstanding member of the Society for Human Resource Management.

-Samantha joined CODA in 2014 as Director of Quality Improvement.
+Samantha became Director of Residential Services in 2017, after joining CODA in 2014 as Director of Quality Improvement.
 She previously spent 13 years working in the Child Welfare system, including case management and coordination of a $14 million federal grant for recovery services in the state of Oregon.
 She received the DHS Director’s Excellence Award for her work coordinating the Family Involvement Team (FIT) project, which brought together Child Welfare, juvenile court and treatment programs.
-Samantha earned her Bachelor of Arts in History from University of Portland.
+Samantha earned a Bachelor of Arts in History from University of Portland and a Master’s in Public Administration from Villanova University.

 Bonnie Holdahl, MBA